sergeykomlach/AdvancedBiometricPromptCompat/README.md

 ```java
 BiometricPromptCompat.init(null);
  ```
+This will start the asynchronous initialization process.
-You can pass also Runnable - this callback will be called when init will be finished.
+If you want to do something after initialization - you can also pass a Runnable object - it will be called when initialization is complete.

 - Then, you need to create the **BiometricPromptCompat**